 - Be familiar with applicable sections and details in the National Statement and any applicable legislation or other guidelines.

-- Plan for their research activity with due regard to realistic timeframes and methods and outcomes that are academically, professionally and ethically sound.
+- Plan for their research activity by including realistic timeframes as well as methods and outcomes that are academically, professionally and ethically sound.

-- Commence human research activity only after ethics clearance has been expressly issued and in full compliance with the terms of the clearance.
+- Only commence human research activity after ethics clearance has been expressly issued and only do so in full compliance with the terms of the clearance.

-- Otherwise apply for prior clearance for proposed amendments to current approved protocols.
+- Apply for prior clearance for proposed amendments to current approved protocols.

-- Report at least annually and at the conclusion (or cessation) of any approved human research project/activity.
+- At a minimum, report annually and at the conclusion (or cessation) of any approved human research activity.